garvit-joshi/Redux/README.md

 ```
 /bootstrap-vcpkg.sh
 ```
-2. To install the libraries for your project, run the below command in root directory of vcpkg:
+2. To install the libraries for your project, run the below command in the root directory of vcpkg:
 ```
 ./vcpkg install cryptopp
 ```